How to write good prompts

 - Improve clarity and conciseness

-- Ensure professional tone throughout
+- Ensure a professional tone throughout

 - Strengthen the subject line to be more specific